centos vs. ubuntu

 1. Support

 While both Ubuntu and CentOS are free, support beyond what the community provides is an extra service that can be purchased.
-Ubuntu is backed by Canonical, which means you can buy support contracts.
-CentOS has no official backing, but there are third parties that provide CentOS support, such as OpenLogic.
+Ubuntu is backed by Canonical, which means you can buy support contracts or partner with a third party like OpenLogic for SLA-backed Ubuntu support.
+CentOS has no official backing, but there are third parties that provide long-term CentOS support, such as OpenLogic.
 CentOS 7 support from the community stopped in June 2024, so teams with EOL CentOS deployments need to either patch in-house or partner with a vendor to get CentOS patches

 2. Servers